Jewel-Osco: 1960s–1970s expansion

 During the 1960s, Jewel expanded by acquiring several chains.

-Jewel expanded their food store holdings by acquiring Cambridge-based Star Market in 1964 and the Great Falls-based Buttrey Food Stores in 1966 to add to their existing Jewel and Eisner food store chains.
+Jewel expanded their food store holdings by acquiring Cambridge, Massachusetts-based Star Market in 1964 and the Great Falls, Montana-based Buttrey Food Stores in 1966 to add to their existing Jewel and Eisner food store chains.

 The acquisition of Star Market also gave Jewel control of Brigham's Ice Cream, which had been a part of Star since 1961.
 Jewel later sold off Brigham's in 1982.

 In 1965, Jewel expanded into the convenience store business by opening Kwik Shoppe, a chain that was quickly renamed White Hen Pantry within a few months.

 Before 1970 Jewel stores were typically located on arterial city streets.
 Between 1970 and 1990, Jewel moved or expanded most of its stores to be freestanding buildings with ample parking.
 Throughout the 1960s and 1970s, Jewel built and operated many Jewel-Osco side-by-side stores, but most construction after 1983 consolidated Jewel and Osco stores together as one large store under one roof.
-Today, the two stores present to the customer as one unit; for instance, a customer can check out any items at Jewel or Osco registers, find Jewel and Osco merchandise commingled throughout the store, and can call one telephone number to reach their Jewel-Osco.
-However, each operating unit keeps its own separate marketing identity to the public as a "food store" or a "drug store".
+Today, the two stores present to the customer as one unit.
+For instance, a customer can check out any items at Jewel or Osco registers, find Jewel and Osco merchandise commingled throughout the store, and can call one telephone number to reach their Jewel-Osco.
+Each operating unit retains its own public identity as a "food store" or a "drug store".

 The first Jewel-Osco food-drug combination stores were built in 1962.
+The first Jewel-Osco Family Center was opened in Chicago's Appleton Plaza Shopping center in January 1962.

 Jewel opened five stores in Michigan in the 1970s, but closed all five in 1996.

 In 1971, Jewel expanded their brand into Wisconsin by acquiring eight failing stores from Kroger and rebranded the stores Jewel.
 After a decade of operations, Jewel closed all their stores in Wisconsin in 1980.
 Those locations were sold to Sentry Foods.
 Jewel did not return to Wisconsin until 1995.

-Until 2010, Jewel and Osco stores under the same roof have had separate operations, managers, ordering and receiving procedures, budgets, and employees.
+Until 2010, Jewel and Osco stores under the same roof have had separate operations, managers, ordering and receiving procedures, budgets and employees.
 A 2010 cost-saving measure brought both Jewel and Osco oversight under one store director for each site.

 In 1978, Jewel Companies, Inc. attempted to acquire Skaggs Companies, Inc. through an exchange in stock in which Jewel would have been the surviving company and still based in Melrose Park instead of Salt Lake City.
 A few months later, Skaggs turned down the merger offer.
 At that time, Skaggs had 229 stores.

-After six years, Jewel suffered many losses due to failing marketing concepts and general mismanagement while Skaggs became larger and strong enough to perform a hostile take over of Jewel under its new name, American Stores.
+After six years, Jewel suffered many losses due to failed marketing concepts and general mismanagement while Skaggs became larger and strong enough to perform a hostile take over of Jewel under its new name: American Stores.